davidjosearaujo/dissertation/presentation/script.md

 - It demonstrates the tight and practical coupling of strong, local EAP-TLS authentication with 5G session management at the network edge.

-- And finally, it delivers a working, validated proof-of-concept, built with open-source tools and custom logic."
+- And finally, it delivers a working, validated proof-of-concept, built with open-source tools and custom logic.

 ## Slide 17: Limitations
 (Time: ~1 minute)

 Of course, this research has some limitations.
+Our attempts at physical hardware integration were challenging due to the proprietary nature and lack of documentation for the experimental 5G modem we used.

 The proof-of-concept relies on a CLI-based orchestration because of UERANSIM, which contributes to the 33-second onboarding delay.

-The use of NAT inherently restricts inbound connections to the devices.
-And finally, our attempts at physical hardware integration were challenging due to the proprietary nature and lack of documentation for the experimental 5G modem we used.
+And finally, the use of NAT inherently restricts inbound connections to the devices.

 ## Slide 18: Future Work
 (Time: ~1 minute)

 These limitations point directly to future work.

 The next steps would be to adapt the Interceptor to use native modem APIs, like AT commands or QMI, which would drastically reduce the onboarding delay.

 We could also explore high-performance routing mechanisms like eBPF for scalability, and investigate using the Framed-Route RADIUS attribute to address the NAT limitations.
 These steps would bring this framework even closer to production-readiness.

 ## Slide 19: Thank You and Q&A
 (Time: ~30 seconds)